-Our future goals include improving Rosie's ability to handle more complex tasks that contain more objects and constraints.
-To maintain efficient execution as the number of objects increase, we plan to introduce an attention mechanism that would let the agent focus on only a subset of the game state.
-We also plan on adding a mechanism to learn game-specific action models so that the agent can avoid simulations of its primitive actions.
-We also plan to improve Rosie's sensing and robotic capabilities so that it can solve all tasks in the real world.
-A significant milestone would be for Rosie to learn to play a competent game of real-world chess through instruction.
+Our future goals include improving Rosie's ability to handle more complex tasks that include more objects and constraints.
+To maintain efficient execution as the number of objects increase, we plan on introducing some type of attention mechanism, which would allow Rosie to focus on only a subset of the game state.
+We also plan on adding a mechanism to learn game-specific action models so that agent can avoid simulations of its primitive actions.
+We also plan to improve Rosie's sensing and robotic capabilities so that all tasks can be solved in the real world.
+A significant milestone would be for Rosie to learn through instruction to play a competent game of real-world chess.

-3.2 Generality
+3.2 General

-To evaluate the generality of the system, we instructed Rosie in eleven different tasks and then examined the diversity of concepts, actions, and goals required in them.
-These games range from simple board/grid type games like Tic-Tac-Toe to three-dimensional puzzles like Tower of Hanoi and Blocks World to more complex transport puzzles such as Sokoban.
+To evaluate the generality of the system, we instructed Rosie in ten different tasks and then examined the diversity of concepts, actions, and goals required in them.
+These games range from simple board/grid type games like Tic-Tac-Toe, to three dimensional puzzles like Towers of Hanoi and Blocks World, to more complex transport puzzles such as Sokoban.
 Table 2 lists the games that were taught, as well as the concepts required for each game.